soorajmehta/Angualr2-starter-kit/README.md

 Make sure you have Node install.

-Make sure you have webpack install globally.
+Make sure you have webpack install globally. <Br />
 <B>npm install -g webpack</B>

-Open command prompt on the project location and first time run npm isntall
+Open command prompt on the project location and first time run <BR />
+<B>npm isntall</B>

-run nppm start to start and run the project in the browser.
+Run <B>npm start</B> to start and run the project in the browser.

 Any changes made on the code will be reflected on browser automatically, no need to re run the above command.